pflanze/c--development/moves/README.md

 ## Random details

+- Need to transfer all fields explicitly in the custom implementations, and not to forget to do so with `std::move`.

 - Assignment overloads should return a (normal) reference to the assigned-to location (`*this`) for chaining (e.g. `auto a = b = c;`).